k8s-101/workshop/sections/1-an-over-engineered-system.md

 ![speedtest-web](images/speedtest-web-local-graph.jpg)

 _Wait, where did all the data in the graphs come from?
 When started locally, speedtest-api will populate it's database with some dummy-data, so we have something to display in the webpage.
-This won't happen if you run the application in production-mode, i.e. with the environment-variable `ASPNETCORE_ENVIRONMENT` set to `true`._
+This won't happen if you run the application in production-mode, i.e. with the environment-variable `ASPNETCORE_ENVIRONMENT` set to anything other than `Development`._

 ### speedtest-scheduler
 We'll skip speedtest-scheduler for now, since running it requires setting up a third-party queue solution, and we're too lazy to do that on our local computer.
 For now you can pretend like it doesn't exist, but fear not, we'll return to speedtest-scheduler in part 4, [the third party queue](4-third-party-queue).